mbdoud/Compare-NP-Preferences/README.rst

     * ``sitelikelihoods.txt``

 After fitting a given phylogenetic tree, the script bins nucleoprotein sites into quintiles based on how much they improved the likelihood in going from the Aichi/1968 substitution model to the Aichi/1968 + PR/1934 substitution model.
-The changes in per-site likelihood are calculated by calling the script ``phyloExpCM_SiteLikelihoodComparison``.
+The changes in per-site likelihood are calculated by calling the script ``phyloExpCM_SiteLikelihoodComparison`` (see the `phyloExpCM documentation`_ for a full description).
 Within each quintile of sites binned by per-site likelihood, the distribution of either per-site **RMSD_within** or **RMSD_corrected** is displayed for those corresponding sites.

 Aichi1968_PR1934_minus_Aichi1968_Allhosts_binnedlikelihood_RMSDwithin.pdf